Defining Reusable Items for Use in Settings

 Defining Credentials

 Some remote systems require a username and password to log in to that system.
 A username-password pair is a login credential.
-InterSystems IRIS permits you to store login credentials in a centralized, secure table; only users with appropriate access to the Management Portal can view and edit this table.
+InterSystems IRIS permits you to store login credentials in a centralized, secure table for use by productions; these are known as production credentials.
+Only users with appropriate access to the Management Portal can view and edit this table.

 The Interoperability > Configure > Credentials page displays the Credentials table for the current namespace.